Skip to main content

 An important part of Marcia Troutfener's teaching toolkit has four legs, a wet nose and a tail, and loves ro get involved in games with her students.
 Camry, a service dog, provides an extra spark in Marcia's physical education classroom at Salina South Middle School.

 "I believe in and firmly advocate for the importance of physical education in helping students develop lifelong habits of fitness and healthy behavior," Marcia declares.
-"My discussions with students in class have made me painfully aware that their opportunity ro exercise and develop good nutritional habits is otten being addressed only at school."
+"My discussions with students in class have made me painfully aware that their opportunity ro exercise and develop good nutritional habits is often being addressed only at school."

 For Marcia, the key to motivating students is helping them experience success - no matter how small.
 Her educational philosophy is further enriched by teaching special needs students.